james-priest/udacity-nanodegree-react/docs/course-notes/react-fundamentals.md

 [![rf16](../assets/images/rf16-small.jpg)](../assets/images/rf16.jpg)

 Here we'll use this `contacts` array temporarily.
-Eventually, we'll be grabing this from our backend server.
+Eventually, we'll be grabbing this from our backend server.

 ```js
 const contacts = [